 This City Plan sets a vision for future development in the city centre and was officially launched in March 2014.
 Until now, there has been no single over-arching strategic framework that sets a clear plan for the centre.
 The City Plan does this.

-Extensive community consultation during the development of the plan highlighted the community’s desire for the city centre to have a stronger identity and vitality that draws people to it at all times of the day and night; in effect, to make the city centre the focus of civic, cultural and recreational life of the wider ACT and region.
+Extensive community consultation during the development of the plan in 2013 highlighted the community’s desire for the city centre to have a stronger identity and vitality that draws people to it at all times of the day and night; in effect, to make the city centre the focus of civic, cultural and recreational life of the wider ACT and region.
 The plan achieves this in different ways.